cube3power/atsd/integration/pentaho/data-integration/README.md

 - Create three `Table input` steps from ATSD: `Prices`, `Datetimes` and `Weights`.

-- `Prices` are weighted prices for categories from 2013-2017 for 10 categories:
+- `Prices` are weighted prices for categories from 2013-2017 for 10 categories

 ```sql
 SELECT value, tags.category, datetime